 - 1. Notwithstanding any other provision of law, a health care professional authorized to prescribe an opioid antagonist may issue to a public or private school an order to allow the school to obtain and maintain an opioid antagonist at the school, regardless of whether any person at the school has been diagnosed with a condition which may cause the person to require such medication for the treatment of an opioid-related drug overdose. - 2.
-An order issued pursuant to subsection 1 must contain: - (a) The name and signature of the health care professional and the address of the health care professional if not immediately available to the pharmacist;

-- (b) The classification of the license of the health care 1 professional: - (c) The name of the public or private school to which the order is issued: - (d) The name, strength and quantity of the opioid antagonist authorized to be obtained and maintained by the order; and - (e) The date of issue.
+An order issued pursuant to subsection 1 must contain: - (a) The name and signature of the health care professional and the address of the health care professional if not immediately available to the pharmacist: - (b) The classification of the license of the health care professional; - (c) The name of the public or private school to which the order is issued; - (d) The name, strength and quantity of the opioid antagonist authorized to be obtained and maintained by the order; and - (e) The date of issue. - 3.
+A health care professional is not subject to disciplinary action solely for issuing a valid order pursuant to subsection 1 to a public or private school and without knowledge of a specific natural person who requires the medication.

-- A health care professional is not subject to disciplinary action solely for issuing a valid order pursuant to subsection 1 to a public or private school and without knowledge of a specific natural person who requires the medication. - 4.
-A health care professional is not liable for any error or omission concerning the acquisition, possession, provision or administration of an opioid antagonist maintained by a public or private school pursuant to an order issued by the health care professional pursuant to subsection 1 not resulting from gross negligence or reckless, willful or wanton conduct of the health care professional. - 5.
+- 4. A health care professional is not liable for any error or omission concerning the acquisition, possession, provision or administration of an opioid antagonist maintained by a public or private school pursuant to an order issued by the health care professional pursuant to subsection 1 not resulting from gross negligence or reckless, willful or wanton conduct of the health care professional. - 5.
 As used in this section: - (a) "Private school" has the meaning ascribed to it in NRS 394.103. - (b) "Public school" has the meaning ascribed to it in NRS 385.007. - Sec.
-2. NRS 454.303 is hereby amended to read as follows: - 454.303 A school nurse or other employee of a public or private school who is authorized pursuant to NRS 386.870 or 394.1995 to administer auto-injectable epinephrine or an opioid antagonist may possess and administer auto-injectable epinephrine or an opioid antagonist, as applicable, maintained by the school if the school nurse or other employee has received training in the proper storage and administration of auto-injectable epinephrine or the opioid antagonist, as applicable, as required by NRS 386.870 or 394.1995. - Sec.
-3. NRS 386.865 is hereby amended to read as follows: - 386.865 1.
-Each public school shall ensure that autoinjectable epinephrine and any opioid antagonist maintained at the school is stored in a designated, secure location that is unlocked and easily accessible. - Each school district shall establish a policy for the schools within the district, other than charter schools, regarding the proper handling and transportation of auto-injectable epinephrine : and opioid antagonists. - 3.
-Not later than 30 days after the last day of each school year, each school district and charter school shall submit a report to the Division of Public and Behavioral Health of the Department of

-Health and Human Services identifying the number of doses of auto-injectable epinephrine and opioid antagonists that were administered at each public school within the school district or charter school, as applicable, during the school year.
+2. NRS 454.303 is hereby amended to read as follows: - 454.303 1.
+A school nurse or other employee of a public or private school who is authorized pursuant to NRS 386.870 or 394.1995 to administer auto-injectable epinephrine or an opioid antagonist may possess and administer auto-injectable epinephrine or an opioid antagonist, as applicable, maintained by the school if the school nurse or other employee has received training in the proper storage and administration of auto-injectable epinephrine or the opioid antagonist, as applicable, as required by NRS 386.870 or 394.1995. - 2.
+As used in this section, "opioid antagonist" has the meaning ascribed to it in NRS 453C.040. - Sec.
+3. Chapter 386 of NRS is hereby amended by adding thereto a new section to read as follows: - As used in NRS 386.865, 386.870 and 386.875, "opioid antagonist" has the meaning ascribed to it in NRS 453C.040. - Sec.
+4. NRS 386.865 is hereby amended to read as follows: - 386.865 1.
+Each public school shall ensure that auto-injectable epinephrine and any opioid antagonist maintained at the school is stored in a designated, secure location that is unlocked and easily accessible. - 2.
+Each school district shall establish a policy for the schools within the district, other than charter schools, regarding the proper handling and transportation of auto-injectable epinephrine [...] and opioid antagonists. - 3.
+Not later than 30 days after the last day of each school year, each school district and charter school shall submit a report to the Division of Public and Behavioral Health of the Department of Health and Human Services identifying the number of doses of auto-injectable epinephrine and opioid antagonists that were administered at each public school within the school district or charter school, as applicable, during the school year.